The Churchgoers at a local place of worship received more than they bargained

 tests.
 If so, the distribution of the cookies could hold some serious

-concentrate such as that used in the cookies may lead to a felony offense.
+possession of a concentrate such as that used in the cookies may lead to a felony

-Further, it could result in a stiff punishment including prison time as
+offense.
+Further, it could result in a stiff punishment including prison

-well as hefty fines.
-For the sake of the distributor, let’s hope
+time as well as hefty fines.
+For the sake of the distributor, let’s

-the cookies were not the cause of the illnesses experienced by the congregation.
+hope the cookies were not the cause of the illnesses experienced by the

-On the other hand, if the cookies were the cause, it is important to select
+congregation.
+On the other hand, if the cookies were the cause, it is

 The attorney’s at Bleile & Dawson are extremely knowledgeable

 in criminal law, especially when it comes to defending our clients against